JoeyStanley/real/cv.md

 ### At the University of Georgia

 Instructor of Record.
 LING 3060: Phonetics and Phonology.
-Fall 2017.
+Fall 2017, Spring 2019.

 Teacher’s Assistant for Peggy Renwick.
 LING 4400/6400: Quantitative Methods in Linguistics.
 Spring 2017.